 This was Kurt’s first left-handed Fender Stratocaster.
 It was allegedly Japanese-made (source needed), and Kurt likely picked it up in October 1990 in the US, shortly before the band flew to the UK.
 The first time he was ever seen playing it was on October 25th, 1990, at Leeds Polytechnic, Leeds, United Kingdom (video below).

 The guitar made it into 1991, but it is unclear what exactly happened to it.
-The last time it was seen seems to be around March 1991, and given the history of rest of Kurt’s guitar, this one probably ended up being destroyed somewhere around that time.
+The last time it was seen seems to be around April 1991 (see comments), and given the history of the rest of Kurt’s guitars, this one probably ended up being destroyed somewhere around that time.

 GroundGuitar counts on your criticism and feedback.
 In case you notice anything wrong with the information posted on this page, or you have knowledge of something that you would like to share, be sure to leave a comment below.

 If you notice a piece of gear missing, and you wanna add it yourself, you can do so on this page Add Gear to GroundGuitar.

 In case you want to talk to me directly and privately, please use the Contact Form and I will get back to you as soon as possible.
 (Dan)